-- A debrief with those involved to share what needs to be done to improve the programme - Ask work experience participants to fill in an evaluation questionnaire - Hold a meeting with the school or partner organisation to review the programme and ask about the onward progression.
+- A debrief with those involved to share what needs to be done to improve the programme - Ask work experience participants to fill in an evaluation questionnaire - Talk to the school or partner to review the programme and ask about the onward progression of the participant(s).

 Consider how you quality assure your programme.

 You may wish to see how it fits with your organisation's processes or follow an external standard.